shayansiddiqui172/CartSniper/README.md

 ## Team

-Built at [Hackathon Name] - March 2026
+Built at HackCanada - March 2026